yoachim/21_Scratch/metric_audit/metrics.md

 ## Science Metrics being run currently ##

 ExgalM5_with_cuts : This is a DESC metric that looks at the coadded depth in i-band for unextincted area in years 1, 3, 6, and 10.
 I'm not a huge fan of this one since the dust cut is a magic number, but DESC like it.
 This outputs a 3x2pt FoM and Effective Area summary stats.
 Since this is i-band only, should not be used when trying to determine filter distributions on survey footprint!
+Ugh, and there's an extra hidden arbitrary magnitude cut, this metric has got to go.

 DepthLimitedNumGalaxies : A DESC LSS metric.
 Returns the number of galaxies in i-band for unextincted area.
 Again, should not be used when trying to determine filter distributions on survey footprint!